IBM-ICP4D/clamav-monitoring/README.md

 In this demo, we create a custom Docker image that mounts its host server's file system and then scans that folder at regular intervals using OpenSource ClamAV. https://www.clamav.net/

+Note:  CP4D Platform and some services use Cockroach, Postgres and etcd data stores which should never be live-scanned by an antivirus scanner.
+These need to be excluded when scanning the host server's filesystem.

 Steps:

 1. Clone the GitHub repository: